NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Data Loaders
 ------------

-In this section we will discuss how to use the data loaders to load anditerate through a dataset.
+In this section, we will discuss how to use the data loaders to load and iterate through a dataset.

 #.
 Dataloader
 #.
 Dataloader-iterators